57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 Our `solana-staking` example also follows this lifecycle model.
 The `initialize` instruction creates global state and vault accounts; the `stake` instruction uses `init` to create a user info account on first stake; and in `unstake`, if the user’s balance returns to zero, the program uses `close` to destroy their user info account and refund rent.
 See the repository here: [solana-staking](https://github.com/57blocks/evm-to-solana/tree/main/contract/solana-staking).

-### Program Derived Addresses ( PDA )
+### Program Derived Addresses (PDA)

-When managing account lifecycles, Program Derived Addresses (Program Derived Address, PDA) are essential—central to Solana's security model.
+When managing account lifecycles, Program Derived Addresses (PDA) are central to Solana's security model.
 A PDA is deterministically derived from a program ID and a set of seeds, has no private key, and only the deriving program can "sign" for it.
 PDAs let programs own/control other accounts, making them ideal as secure data stores, token vaults (Vault), or authority hubs.
-In an instruction, Anchor recomputes and verifies a PDA's address using the provided seeds and a `bump` (a nonce ensuring the address lies off the elliptic curve), preventing clients from passing forged accounts, which is critical for safety.
+In an instruction, Anchor recomputes and verifies a PDA's address using the provided seeds and a `bump` (a nonce ensuring the address lies off the elliptic curve), preventing clients from passing forged accounts, which is critical for security.
 By setting a PDA as another account's `authority`, you can build complex, program-controlled permission systems, which is a common pattern in Solana program design.

 Here's how a PDA is defined and used.
 In our staking program, the `UserStakeInfo` account is a PDA that stores each user's personal staking information.